2017-SD/fishing-tutorial-2/tutorial/GrailsReactOfflineAppTutorial.md

 This gives the user an easier time logging out by not requiring a POST request.

 Next, go to */grails-app/conf/application.yml*.
 In this file, we will be specifying some rules regarding uploading files.
-At the very top, add this resources line to the end of the block starting at line 11.
+At the very top, add this resources line to the end of the block starting around line 11.

 ```yml
 resources: